XarkLabs/Xosera/README.md

 ![Xosera prototype board in rosco_m68k](pics/Xosera_rosco_m68k_board.jpg)
 Picture of Xosera prototype being tested with logic-analyzer (most of the `TODO`s are now done)

-Currently the design is supported for the [iCE40UP5K FPGA](https://www.latticesemi.com/en/Products/FPGAandCPLD/iCE40UltraPlus) which is fully supported by the open [Yosys/NextPNR tools](https://github.com/YosysHQ).
+Currently the design is using the [iCE40UP5K FPGA](https://www.latticesemi.com/en/Products/FPGAandCPLD/iCE40UltraPlus) which is fully supported by the open [Yosys/NextPNR tools](https://github.com/YosysHQ).
 Development is now mostly on the Xosera board for the rosco_m68k system using [UPduino 3.x](https://github.com/tinyvision-ai-inc/UPduino-v3.0), but still builds for [iCEBreaker FPGA](https://github.com/icebreaker-fpga/icebreaker) board.

 This is currently a work in progress, but you can follow along at [Hackaday.io](https://hackaday.io/Xark) or in the [rosco_m68k Discord](https://rosco-m68k.com/docs) (in the #xosera-developers or #xosera-users channel).
 The design is largely complete, but still a few more features to hopefully squeeze in (and likely a few bugs and issues to investigate).